 How do we disrupt our thinking to push forward the change we need?
 Where do we start?
 We start by getting out of your borders."
 IoT Slam18 Conference

-My words of wisdom, if you are a PBL teacher you need to challenge yourself.
+Some words of wisdom.
+If you are a PBL teacher or even a teacher who is investing in making education more relevant, you need to challenge yourself.
 How can you connect with your community so that your world is opened to potential real world connections and authentic projects for your students?
 It doesn't have to be a conference.
 It can be as simple as listening to NPR, reading the paper, talking to people you interact with, or creating a Twitter account.
 It doesn't have to be a time sucking search to connect.
 Find ways that work for you.
 Make the intention and just do it.
-Trust me you'll be a better person because of it and so will your students, school, and district.
+Trust me, you'll be a better person because of it and so will your students, school, and district. #PLN

 Quotes from the Conference